Lux-AI-Challenge/Lux-Design-S2/kits/python/README.md

 ## Developing
 Now that you have the code up and running, you are ready to start programming and having some fun!

-If you haven't read it already, take a look at the [design specifications for the competition](https://www.lux-ai.org/specs-2022).
+If you haven't read it already, take a look at the [design specifications for the competition](https://www.lux-ai.org/specs-2022-beta).
 This will go through the rules and objectives of the competition.
+For a in-depth tutorial, we provide a jupyter notebook both [locally](https://github.com/Lux-AI-Challenge/Lux-Design-2022/blob/main/kits/starter_python.ipynb) and on [Kaggle](https://www.kaggle.com/code/stonet2000/lux-ai-season-2-jupyter-notebook-tutorial#Lux-AI-Season-2-Jupyter-Notebook-Tutorial---Python-Kit)

 All of our kits follow a common API through which you can use to access various functions and properties that will help you develop your strategy and bot.
-The markdown version is here: https://github.com/Lux-AI-Challenge/Lux-Design-2022/blob/master/kits/README.md, which also describes the observation and action structure/spaces.
+The markdown version is here: https://github.com/Lux-AI-Challenge/Lux-Design-2022/blob/main/kits/README.md, which also describes the observation and action structure/spaces.

 ## Submitting to Kaggle